 Main controls are at the helm making single or short handed sailing easier and safer.
 Steering is direct with strong well-engineered Jefa systems.

-An emergency rudder blade is ready to deploy in an emergency.
 The engine compartment has an auto fire extinguisher system.
 There are an additional three portable fire extinguishers and a fire blanket.
 Diesel is the only fuel on board for engine, stove and heating which removes the need to carry highly flammable cooking gas.

 Trimarans are safe, powerful and have the speed when you need.